mrchip42k/push_swap_test/README.md

 Orange parameters are still good, but a bit closer to the limit.

-> **Note that the thresholds for orange are just my arbitrary choice.**
+> ℹ️ **Note that the thresholds for orange are just my arbitrary choice.**

 Red means it's beyond the limits **with the exception of execution time, read below**.

-> **Note that execution time will show up for 10 seconds and more, which, as far as I know, is only my arbitrary choice of value.**
+> ⚠️ **Note that execution time will show up for 10 seconds and more, which, as far as I know, is only my arbitrary choice of value.**
 >
 > I don't actually know if that should count as a timeout in an evaluation.